 £10,000: CONDUCTOR’S CIRCLE

 With a gift of this scale you can make a huge difference to the effectiveness and scope of our projects.
-You will receive a pair of the finest tickets to all our concerts, invites to all concert-day receptions for you and your guests, access to our rehearsal process and recording sessions, a special mention in all programmes and in CD booklets and regular, personal updates from the LESF team & William Vann.
+You will receive private access to our entire rehearsal process and recording sessions, a VIP invite to recording launch events and future concerts (including receptions) a special mention in all programmes and in CD booklets and regular, personal updates from the LESF team & William Vann.

 This is also an immensely important level of support to us.
-You will receive invites to concert-day receptions, access to our rehearsal process and recording sessions, a special mention in all programmes and in CD booklets and regular, personal updates from the LESF team & William Vann.
+You will receive private access to our rehearsal process and recording sessions, an invite to recording launch events and future concerts (including receptions) a special mention in all programmes and CD booklets and regular, personal updates from the LESF team & William Vann.

 £2,500: GOLD FRIEND

-You will receive, as thanks for your support, an invite to a concert-day reception, access to our recording sessions, a special mention in all programmes and in CD booklets and regular, personal updates from the LESF team & William Vann.
+You will receive, as thanks for your support, access to our recording sessions, an invite to recording launch events, a special mention in all programmes and CD booklets and regular, personal updates from the LESF team & William Vann.

 £1,001: SILVER FRIEND

-You will receive a special mention in all programmes and in CD booklets, access to our recording sessions and regular, personal updates from the LESF team about the project.
+You will receive access to our recording sessions, a special mention in all programmes and CD booklets, and regular, personal updates from the LESF team about the project.

 £500: BRONZE FRIEND

-You will receive a credit in all programmes and in CD booklets, some access to our recording sessions and regular, personal updates from the LESF team about the project.
+You will receive a credit in all programmes and CD booklets, access to one recording session and regular, personal updates from the LESF team about the project.

 Alternatively, you can pay us directly via BACS – if so please get in touch directly via the contact form or call 07966 149039, or write a cheque to London English Song Festival and post to London English Song Festival, c/o William Vann, 14 College Court, London SW3 4NL.